 Moving Forward with Intentionality

-The last year has presented educators with a steep learning curve.
+The pandemic presented educators with a steep learning curve.
 As teachers transition back into classrooms, I encourage them to retain the strategies and technology tools that worked well in the online environment.
 Moving forward, we should strive to blend the best aspects of face-to-face and online learning strategically and intentionally.
 Teachers who leverage blended learning models, like the whole group rotation, can maximize connections between themselves and their students and among students.
 Those connections, and the relationships that will form as a result, will make the learning more engaging and meaningful.